Pargo

 With all the research done some common challenges emerged:

-The return instructions were often unclear
+The return instructions were often unclear.

-Real time updates were existent
+Real time updates were non-existent.

-Label printing was not always possible as not many people had access to them
+Label printing was not always possible as not many people had access to them.

-Inconsistent return policies among different return providers
+Inconsistent return policies among different return providers.

 Customer support is often limited or non-existent leaving users frustrated.